cvmfs/doc-cvmfs/cpt-configure.rst

 unloaded and the code from the currently installed binaries is loaded.
 Hotpatching is logged to syslog.
-Since CernVM-FS is re-initialized during hotpatching and configuration parameters are re-read, hotpatching can be also seen as a “reload”.
+Since CernVM-FS is re-initialized during hotpatching and configuration parameters are re-read, hotpatching can be also seen as a "reload".

 Hotpatching has to be done for all repositories concurrently by